kratsg/optimization/README.md

 Variable | Type | Description
 ---------|------|------------
---searchDirectory | str | The directory containing the significances produced from `rooptimize optimize` --massWindows | str | The file containing the mapping between DID and mass
+--searchDirectory | str | The directory containing the significances produced from `rooptimize optimize` --massWindows | str | The file containing the mapping between filename and mass

 #### Optional Parameters